How CompStat is transforming data-driven policing

 By providing actionable data and frequent touchstones, CompStat helps leaders identify their problems, take ownership, develop proactive solutions, and coordinate their resources effectively.

-CompStat was developed in the 1990s, after the New York Police Department (NYPD) came under fire for its ineffective approach to rampant crime.
+CompStat was developed in the 1990s, after the New York Police Department (NYPD) came under scrutiny for rampant crime throughout New York City.
 At the time, public safety leaders didn’t believe there was a way for their agencies to prevent crimes.
 NYPD leaders wanted to change that.

 They developed an early version of CompStat, a method to track crime statistics that informed police response.
 They purchased a computer to analyze and map data, and scheduled recurring meetings to discuss that data and ideate solutions.
 The NYPD’s data-driven approach worked, and over time, agencies nationwide started adopting CompStat’s principles.